 - 1. Agenda Publication.
 The Commission, through the presiding officer or designee, shall issue calls for agenda items and shall prepare and publish a listing of those items and the same shall serve as the agenda for the Commission. - (a) The presiding officer or designee will issue a call for proposed agenda items pursuant to a schedule set by the clerk.
 Each item shall be presented at a Committee of the Whole meeting prior to the Commission meeting at which the item is to be introduced and voted on.
 The Committee of the Whole shall accept the item for inclusion on the agenda for the next Commission meeting upon one commissioner's request.
+If accepted for inclusion on the agenda, the Committee of the Whole may recommend deferral of the agenda item to a committee, in which case the item either is placed on the agenda for the next Commission meeting as a preliminary item with a recommendation to go to a committee, or if required by law, notice or advertising, is placed on the public hearing or appeals portion of the agenda with a recommendation to go to a committee.

+(b) Items New to the Agenda:

-If accepted for inclusion on the agenda, the Committee of the Whole may recommend deferral of the agenda item to a committee, in which case the item either is placed on the agenda for the next Commission meeting as a preliminary item with a recommendation to go to a committee, or if required by law, notice or advertising, is placed on the public hearing or appeals portion of the agenda with a recommendation to go to a committee. - (b) All items that receive at least one commissioner's request to be placed on the agenda shall then be compiled by the clerk in the applicable section of the agenda and published in the manner and form required by law.
-Any item submitted after the Committee of the Whole meeting at which items were accepted will be considered at the next Committee of the Whole meeting for inclusion on the next regular Commission meeting agenda.
-If an item submitted after the Committee of the Whole meeting requires timely action by the Commission, the proposer of the item may request that the item be added to the agenda of the next regular Commission meeting.
-When an item is proposed to be added after the Committee of the Whole, the proposer shall during the regular Commission meeting submit to the Clerk fifteen (15) paper copies of the agenda item, seven (7) to be distributed to the members of the Commission and eight (8) to be to disseminated to the County Clerk staff and Board of Commissioner's Central Staff.
-The Commission shall accept the item for inclusion on the agenda if so requested by one commissioner, but the item shall fall to the end of the agenda unless re-ordered by official action of the Commission.
-If an item requires timely action by the Commission at a Committee of the Whole meeting, it may be added to the agenda of the Committee of the Whole and acted upon only with unanimous consent of the Commission.
-If an item is introduced at a regularly scheduled meeting of the Commission, the item requires an affirmative vote by a majority of Commissioners to add the item to the agenda.
-If the item fails to receive a majority vote, it may be introduced at the next Committee of the Whole meeting. - (c) The Presiding Officer may assign items to committee.
-The Commission may defer any item to a particular committee by official action of the Commission.
-After an item is sent to committee, Commission staff may contact the affected or effecting departments for further information, explanation, and clarification.
-In this case, Commission staff acts as an extension of the commissioner in accordance with Section 13 (a) of the Organizational Act.
-Compliance cannot be compelled, but compliance can be expected with reasonable notice.
+During the Committee of the Whole, all items that receive at least one commissioner's request to be placed on the agenda shall then be compiled by the clerk in the applicable section of the agenda and published in the manner and form required by law.
+If an item submitted after the Committee of the Whole meeting requires timely action by the Commission, the proposer of the item may request that the item be added to the agenda at the next regular Commission meeting.
+When an item is proposed to be added after the Committee of the Whole, the proposer shall, during the regular Commission meeting, submit to the Clerk the required number of copies needed for dissemination.
+The Commission shall vote to add the item for inclusion on the agenda and then vote to take action.
+Items to be added from the CEO shall be accepted to the agenda upon motion by one Commissioner.

+Commented [MIJW10]: Language removed.

+(c) In the absence of a Committee of the Whole, the Presiding Officer may set the agenda and assign items to committee.